kanej/Posh-Cowsay/README.md

     > cowsay The build is broken

-For more examples see the built-in powershell help:
+For more examples see the built-in Powershell help:

     > get-help cowsay -examples